rashidkpc/relay/README.md

-# impact
+# relay
-Experimental Kibana app for measuring contributor impact on a Github organization
+Experimental Kibana app for measuring contributor impact and team progress on a Github organization